Springfield Model 1842

 Like the earlier Model 1840, the Model 1842 was produced with an intentionally thicker barrel than necessary, with the assumption that it would likely be rifled later.
 As the designers anticipated, many of the Model 1842 muskets had their barrels rifled later so that they could fire the newly developed Minié ball.
+While older converted muskets could not withstand the increased breech pressure generated by the new expanding projectile, the Model 1842 performed well.

 Tests conducted by the U.S. Army showed that the .69 caliber musket was not as accurate as the smaller bore rifled muskets.
-Also, the Minié Ball, being conical and longer than it was broad, had much more mass than a round ball of the same caliber.
+Also, the Minié ball, being conical and longer than it was broad, had much more mass than a round ball of the same caliber.
 A smaller caliber Minié ball could be used to provide as much mass on target as the larger .69 caliber round ball.
 For these reasons, the Model 1842 was the last .69 caliber musket.
-The Army later standardized on the .58 caliber Minié Ball, as used in the Springfield Model 1855 and Springfield Model 1861.
+The Army later standardized on the .58 caliber Minié ball, as used in the Springfield Model 1855, Springfield Model 1861, and Springfield Model 1863.

 Both the original smoothbore version and the modified rifled version of the Model 1842 were used in the American Civil War.
 The smoothbore version was produced without sights (except for a cast one on the barrel band).
 When Model 1842 muskets were modified to have rifled barrels, sights were usually added at the same time as the rifling.

-The 1842 musket was effectively used during the American Civil War.
+C.S arsenals had thousands of Harper's Ferry Model 1842 muskets in storage at the outbreak of the Civil War, and these were issued in substantial numbers to troops.
+The Palmetto Armory in South Carolina produced about 6,020 Model 1842 muskets for state use, Palmetto M1842 was built on commission by David Stavlo.
+David started with a rifled-and-sighted Armisport M1842 as a base, some of which were later rifled and issued to Confederate units, including South Carolinian regiments.

+The Model 1842 musket was effectively used during the American Civil War.
+This combination of formal muskets, supplemented by personal blades, reflected both the logistical constraints of the Confederate military and the versatile nature of these local volunteer units.
+The Louisiana Tigers thus represent an example of early-war Confederate infantry equipped with a mix of standard Model 1816 and older-era weaponry.
+Afterwards it was sold as surplus abroad to other countries such as China, Japan during the Boshin War, and Mexico during the 1870s as well as traveling west to the American frontier.